 14/04/2020Life Sciences Translation

-New EU Medical Device Regulations: everything you need to know
+New EU Medical Device Regulations: everything your company needs to know

 The EU Medical Device Regulation, in force since 2017, will reach now its first milestone on 26 May 2021 (as it was finally delayed one year due to the Covid-19 pandemic) when manufacturers of medical devices will have to comply with the new legislation.
 What are the main changes that will be introduced by the new MDR, and what will manufacturers need to do to market their products in the EU?